Mount Alexander

 Mount Alexander is a mountain located approximately 125 km north-west of Melbourne, near the town of Harcourt.
 It rises 350 metres above the surrounding area to a level of 744 metres above sea level.
-Being a prominent local landmark, the mountain has its name associated with the surrounding district once known as the Mount Alexander goldfields, and presently defined as the Shire of Mount Alexander, centred on Castlemaine.
+Being a prominent local landmark, the mountain has its name associated with the surrounding district once known as the Mount Alexander goldfields, and presently incorporated in the Shire of Mount Alexander, centred on Castlemaine.
 Most of the mountain is included within the boundaries of the Mount Alexander Regional Park managed by Parks Victoria.
 The Djadjawurrung name for the mountain is Lanjanuc.